 Managing Cases

-This guide explains the universal features available across all tables in the Case Management interface.
+This section of the documentation explains the universal features available across all tables in the Case Management interface.
 Regardless of which table you are viewing, you can access the same set of management tools to organize, filter, and take action on records efficiently.

 Select Multiple Records